Macaulay representation of the prolongation matrix and the SOS conjecture: Introduction

 (B) For all $n \geq 6$ and $d=2$,\ the rank of $A(z,\bar{z})||z||^2$ satisfies

 In terms of order of magnitude, $O((n^2+n)/2-6)=1/2+ O((\kappa_0+1)n -\kappa_0(\kappa_0+1)/2 -1)$, where $\kappa_0$ is the largest integer such that $\kappa(\kappa+1)/2 < n$. \end{theorem}

-\begin{remark} For $2 \leq n \leq 12$, (A) is closer to the lower bound of Ebenfelt's conjecture than the lower bound obtained by Gao-Ng \cite{G1}.
+\begin{remark} For $2 \leq n \leq 12$, (A) is closer to the lower bound of Ebenfelt's conjecture than the lower bound obtained by Gao and Ng \cite{G1}.
 Direct calculation shows that (A) matches the lower bound of Ebenfelt's conjecture for $2 \leq n \leq 6$. \end{remark}

 Observing that any real valued diagonal Hermitian polynomial can be decomposed into sums of real valued diagonal bihomogeneous Hermitian polynomials, \cref{thm: main 1} can be immediately generalized to the case of diagonal Hermitian polynomials.